Good Girls Don’t – The Truth About Our Online lives

 This can lead to a great deal of difficulty in our relationships.
 In a marriage where one or both spouses consume pornography, it becomes increasingly difficult to be aroused by the person you are with.
 The mind wanders and imagines other people and scenarios.
 The whole relationship suffers because it has been hijacked by a virtual affair.
 One or both partners neglects their true source of intimacy and connection in favour of something quick, easy and solitary.

 Thankfully, it doesn’t have to be this way.
 You can experience freedom from the harmful grasp of pornography.
-You can enjoy real, happy and healthy relationships and stop limiting yourself to the false imitations provided by Satan.
-You can develop the skills and strength to resist temptation and you can encourage other to do the same.
-It’s not easy.
-Such a decesion goes against the status quo and aganst the desires of your flesh.
-But it is possible.
+Real, happy and healthy relationships are possible.
+Stop limiting yourself to the false imitations provided by Satan.
+You can develop the skills and strength to resist temptation and you can encourage

 The truth about our online lives is that they can change.